 Speaking of Cage Hill, look for the flag over alternate weekends to signify when our famous folly on the hill will be open: 1pm -4pm, free entry to The Cage, vehicle admission applies, NT members park free.
 Please note that The Cage has a very narrow spiral staircase which effects the number of people we can have in at a time, so bear with us and we will get you in to The Cage as soon as we can!
 The Cage opening is subject to volunteer availability.

 We would finally like to take this opportunity to thank all of our truly superb visitors, staff and volunteers for their continued support and hard work - many hands make Lyme work.
-We wish you all a relaxing and peaceful spring!
+We wish you all a relaxing and peaceful trip!